Life in the Ocean

 Marine biology is an extremely competitive field.
 Develop that something extra to give yourself an edge.
 Volunteer at a nature center, zoo, animal shelter, aquarium, or vet clinic to show you have more than just book smarts.

-As soon as possible get out in the field to gain some real-world experience and perspective.
-There are hundreds of internships and research opportunities available to students interested in ocean science.
+As soon as possible, try and get out in the field to obtain some real-world experience and perspective.
+There are hundreds of internships, fellowships, and research opportunities available to students interested in ocean science.

 Try and find a professor in the biology department that has an interest in the ocean and see if they would be willing to mentor you.
 Maintain a good relationship as they can help with getting a job upon degree completion.